omniDevX/vortex/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request
+4. Submit a pull request

 ## 📄 License